ahmadfajar/vue3-mdb-docs/docs/components/input/listbox.md

 ## Image Support

 `<bs-listbox>` component supports displaying images or avatars.
-This feature can be enabled using the `show-image` property explicitly and use `imageField` property on the configuration schema to point to the image field in the datasource.
+This feature can be enabled using the `show-image` property explicitly and use the `imageField` property on the configuration schema to point to the image field in the datasource.
 By default, the value of property `imageField` is set to `image`.